-The level of antioxidant is even higher than those of other fruits known to have high-levels of antioxidant, including blueberries, cranberries and oranges.
-This was attributed to the very high polyphenol content in the fruit.
+The level of antioxidants is even higher than those of other fruits known to have high-levels of antioxidant, including blueberries, cranberries and oranges.
+This was attributed to the very high polyphenols content in the fruit.

-They are also a good source of vitamin B (riboflavin, thiamin and niacin), vitamin C, calcium and phosphorus.
-These combination and other minerals in pomegranates cause a powerful synergy that prevents and reverses many diseases.
+They are also a good source of the B vitamins (riboflavin, thiamin and niacin), vitamin C, calcium and phosphorus.
+These, and other minerals in pomegranates results in a powerful synergy that prevents and reverses many diseases.

 Health Benefits Of Pomegranate

-Here are some common ailments that are known to react positively with the use of pomegranate or its juice:
+Here are some common ailments that are known to respond positively to the consumption of the pomegranate fruit and its juice:

 Anal Itch: Itching in the anal region is often caused by parasites in the intestines that go to the anal area to lay their eggs.
 Roast some pomegranate skin until it is brown and brittle.
 Then crush it to a fine powder form and mix with a little olive oil.
 Apply this concoction to the anus to kill the worms.

-Sore throat: The anti-inflammatory agent in pomegranate juice significantly reduces the soreness and redness in the throat.
+Sore throat: Thanks to the anti-inflammatory properties in pomegranate juice, it can significantly reduce the soreness and redness in the throat.

 When buying pomegranates, choose those that are heavy and without splits on its skin.
 When stored in the fridge, this fruit can keep for as long as six months, but again, consider eating them fresh.